tenpages/us-level/README.md

 Tap and mark countries, states or terretories you've been to.
 Tap "Save Image" to save and share your progress.

+## Fonts and settings

+`html/slice.woff` is built from Noto Sans by Google Fonts.

+`generate-font-slice.js` contains legacy files and configs from `china-ex` repository.

 ## References
 These toy apps are created following these previous projects: